Finitely (In)tractable Promise Constraint Satisfaction Problems: Conclusion

 \section{Conclusion}

-We have characterized finite tractability among the basic tractable cases in the Brakensiek--Guruswami classification~\cite{BG18} of symmetric Boolean PCSPs allowing negations.
+We have characterized finite tractability among the basic tractable cases in the Brakensiek--Guruswami classification~\cite{BG21} of symmetric Boolean PCSPs allowing negations.
 A natural direction for future research is an extension to all the tractable cases (not just the basic ones), or even to all symmetric Boolean PCSPs~\cite{FKOS19}, not only those allowing negations.
-An obstacle, where our efforts have failed so far, is already in relaxations of the basic templates $(P,Q)$ with disequalites.
+An obstacle, where our efforts have failed so far, is already in relaxations of the basic templates $(P,Q)$ with disequalities.
 For example, which $(P,Q)$, $(\neq,\neq)$, with $P$ a subset of $\lrins$ and $Q$ a superset of $\ltrins$, give rise to finitely tractable PCSPs?

 Another natural direction is to better understand the ``level of tractability.''
 For the finitely tractable templates $(\rel A,\rel B)$ considered in this paper, it is always possible to find a tractable $\CSP(\rel C)$ with $\rel A \to \rel C \to \rel B$ and such that $\rel C$ is two-element.
 Is it so for all symmetric Boolean templates?
-For general Boolean templates, the answer is ``No'': \cite{D} presents an example that requires a three-element $\rel C$.
-However, it is unclear whether there is an upper bound on the size of $\rel{C}$ for finitely tractable (Boolean) PCSs, and if there is, how it could be computed.
-There are also natural concepts beyond finite tractability, still stronger than standard tractability.
-We refer to~\cite{Bar19} for some questions in this direction.
+For general Boolean templates, the answer is ``No'': \cite{DSMMNS21} presented an example that requires a three-element $\rel C$ and later \cite{KMZ22} showed that there is no finite upper bound on the size of $\rel C$.
+There are also natural concepts beyond finite tractability when some weaker finiteness assumption is placed on $\rel C$.
+Recent papers \cite{M25prep}, \cite{PRSS25prep} provide significant contributions in this direction.